computorg/computorg.github.io/_pages/submit.md

 action or Gitlab CI) and published, if the action is successful, to a web page (e.g. gh-page).

-The PDF and the git repository address are then submitted to    the   <a    href="https://computo.scholasticahq.com/for-authors" style="outline: none; border:  none;">Computo submission platform</a>.
+The PDF and the git repository address are then submitted via <a href="https://openreview.net/group?id=Computo" style="outline: none; border:  none;"> OpenReview</a>.

 More details can be found in the following templates, which serve as material for starting to write your submission, and as a documentation for doing so.
-The [process is described in a dedicated post]({{ site.baseurl }}/blog/2021/submission-process/).

 <div class="info-block">
     <div class="info-block-header">Warning!</div>